Music Instructors - Georgetown, Texas

 Erica Jermain

 Erica first began her fine arts journey at the age of 3 with dance lessons.
 She then started her piano studies with Brenda Bedell at the age of 5 with a commitment and dedication to music ever since.
 She continued her musical growth by participating in choir, theater, flute, and piccolo throughout middle school and high school to enhance her music education.
 Erica was also part of the varsity dance team at Georgetown High School; she was able to hold various leadership positions within the organization and eventually served as captain during her senior year in 2019-2020.
 Erica first began teaching piano under Brenda Bedell’s instruction at age 15 as part of the Student Teacher Program.
-After completing her internship, Erica now teaches as a Master Teacher on Sunday afternoons using a hybrid format of in person and online instruction.
-She currently attends the pharmacy school at The University of Texas at Austin, but she continues her passions in fine arts in her free time.
+After completing her internship, Erica now teaches as a Master Teacher on Sunday afternoons using a hybrid format of in-person and online instruction.
+She currently attends the pharmacy school at The University of Texas at Austin, but she continues her passion for fine arts in her free time.
 Erica has made the statement, “It doesn’t feel like a job when you do what you love!”

 Growing up in Kharkiv, Ukraine, Alena Kamchatna began studying piano at the age of six.
 As a child, her talent led her to participating in many regional competitions and music festivals.
 She took her talent to the next level by attending a specialized musical school during her teenage years.
 From 2008-2013, Alena earned her bachelor’s and master’s degrees in music performance from the Kharkiv National University of Arts.
 Then, after receiving a full scholarship, she spent the next three years earning her dual master’s degree from the International Anton Rubinstein Academy in Dusseldorf, Germany and in La Spezia, Italy.
 Since she began studying, Alena has also accumulated six years of teaching piano to students of all ages and skill levels.
 She has studied and performed with numerous famous musicians in Ukraine, Germany, and Italy.
 After graduating from Anton Rubinstein, the academy offered her a job to stay as a piano teacher in their pre-college program.
 Alena’s main teaching philosophy focuses on studying classical music, but she also enjoys experimenting with piano interpretations of modern pop music.
 She is available for virtual lessons only.